ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 1. Fixture Initialization Issue (Highest Likelihood)
    - The `mock_claude_client_with_responses` fixture is not properly initializing the MockClaudeClient instance.
    - Validation: Add logging to track the fixture's execution and MockClaudeClient initialization.
-   - Status: Confirmed, needs implementation.
+   - Status: Confirmed, implementation in progress.

 2. Incorrect Property Implementation (High Likelihood)
    - The `messages` property in MockClaudeClient is not correctly implemented or initialized.